Kyūkai Dōchūki: Reception

 In Japan, Game Machine claimed that Kyūkai Dōchūki was the thirteenth most popular arcade game of June 1990.

 The Mega Drive home conversion of Kyūkai Dōchūki was met with mostly mixed to positive reviews from critics, often being compared to Namco's own Family Stadium series for its colorful graphics and character designs.
 The game's humor, stadiums and controls were praised, although some felt that it wasn't as refined as Namco's other sports video games.

 Famitsu magazine favorably compared the game to the Family Stadium series for its cartoonish visuals and similar art direction, while also liking its bizarre stadium settings and humor.
 Mega Drive Fan had a similar response, finding its unique settings and character designs to make it stand out among other baseball games released for the console.
 Beep!
 Mega Drive praised the more "open" stadiums compared to the Family Stadium games and its responsive controls, alongside its cute character designs.
 The 2004 book Mega Drive Encyclopedia liked the overall gameplay and style, finding it to be superior than most other sports games on the Mega Drive.
 They also praised the stadiums for having different characteristics, such as the ball sliding across the ice in the Antarctic-themed stadium.

 Beep!
-Mega Drive found that the game could potentially put-off fans of the Family Stadium series and other similar games, saying that its controls and mechanics took some time to get used to.
+Mega Drive found that the game could potentially put-off fans of the Family Stadium series and other similar games, saying its controls and mechanics took some time to get used to.
 Mega Drive Fan felt the same way, saying that it felt dated compared to the Family Stadium and World Stadium games for its limited number of modes and vastly different controls.
-Famitsu disliked the game for not feeling as refined as Namco's other sports games for consoles, while Mega Drive Encyclopedia wrote that it didn't have the same amount of replay value as games like Family Stadium or J-League Soccer Prime Goal.
+Famitsu disliked the game for not feeling as refined as Namco's other sports games for consoles, while Mega Drive Encyclopedia wrote that it did not have the same amount of replay value as games like Family Stadium or J-League Soccer Prime Goal.